jmes2build/jmes2build/README.md

 ### 🤝 Open to collaboration

-I'm early in my journey and actively looking for projects to contribute to — especially anything touching AI tooling, developer experience, or quantitative finance.
+I'm early in my journey and actively looking for projects to contribute to, especially anything touching AI tooling, developer experience, or quantitative finance.
 If you maintain something and have a good first issue going unclaimed, I'd genuinely like to hear about it.

 ---